GeorgePearse/VisionChain/README.md

 - [ ] Package in some simple labelling functionlaity, e.g. 3 of Y, and fix labels.
 - [ ] Query based Active Learning.
 - [ ] Sort out the batching to combine a Classifier with an Object Detector efficiently.
 - [ ] Function to convert mask to bounding box.
+- [ ] Functionality to resize objects to within range (e.g. find smallest and largest true object, and aim to augment to within this scale, would work particularly well with CopyPaste)

 * Enables you to count objects in a region, even if that region, or the camera, is moving.
 ```